rails/rails/guides/source/active_model_basics.md

 1. Include `ActiveModel::AttributeMethods` in your class.
 2. Call each of the methods you want to add, such as `attribute_method_suffix`, `attribute_method_prefix`, `attribute_method_affix`.
-3. Call the `define_attribute_methods` after the other methods to declare the attribute that should be prefixed and suffixed.
+3. Call `define_attribute_methods` after the other methods to declare the attribute(s) that should be prefixed and suffixed.
 4. Define the various generic `_attribute` methods that you have declared.
 The parameter `attribute` in these methods will be replaced by the argument passed in `define_attribute_methods`.
 In our case it is `name`.